 What Is the Fastest Cryptocurrency Network?

 The fastest fiat networks are rapid and scalable.
-The Visa network handles a couple of thousand transactions every second of every day with remaining capacity to scale up to 24,000 transactions per second (tps).
+The Visa network handles a couple of thousand transactions every second of every day with the capacity to scale up to 24,000 transactions per second (tps).

 How about Bitcoin?
 Bitcoin idles along, processing about six transactions per second.
 Given the technological irritation of purchasing and storing Bitcoin, then waiting around an hour for the transaction confirmation, you can see why Bitcoin is nowhere near the level required for a transactional currency.